What to Look For When Renting an Office Space

 In business and almost everything else, appearance is a great deal.
 Your office design and overall ambiance tell your clients a lot about your business.
 It reflects your organizational culture, how you treat employees or how creative you are.
 A shabby office building that’s in dire need of repairs won’t really paint you in the most positive light.
 While lavish office decorations can make your clients think your services are too expensive.
 Make sure that the office space you choose is consistent with your brand and the image you want to project to the world.

-In modern working spaces, a common area where employees can discuss stories, opinions and ideas are very important.
+In modern working spaces, a common area where employees can discuss stories, opinions, and ideas are very important.
 Whether it’s the kitchen, conference room or the lounge, common areas are proven to increase productivity and creativity in employees.
 You have no idea how many brilliant ideas and concepts were born in the office’s common rooms.
 That’s why more and more multinational companies are putting common areas in their offices.
-So you also need to consider this when looking for an office space to rent.
+Check out this list of the most beautiful office spaces in the world to know how companies are getting creative with their common areas.